 Rahul is a movie addict who can never get enough of good films.
 His all time favorites are Inception, 12 Angry Men, and Scarface.

 A.I. has been an integrated part of our lives for last few years now, helping us out in almost all aspects of life.
 Could it be a potential danger, though?
-How advanced do they have to be before they’re able to deceive human beings?
+How advanced do they have to be before they can deceive human beings?
 Can an A.I and a human fall in love?

 Ex Machina tackles these questions hands-on, touching on issues like sexuality, morality, and dignity.
 If you watched it, it’s only fitting that you’re looking for some more movies like Ex Machina.
 Being a huge fan, I compiled a list of some similar films to plug the Ex Machina shaped hole in your heart.
 Let’s take a look